Skip to content

 inline_refs: short

-/ /
+/ / Path separator

-" "
+" " Double quote

-< &#lt;
+< &#lt; Less than

-> &#gt;
+> &#gt; Greater than

-: &#58;
+: &#58; Colon

-@ &#64;
+@ &#64; At sign

 Example

-: a term using the # character
+: A term using the # character

 Configuration